NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Push the Contents of a Directory to S3 (multithreaded)

-The NetApp Data Science Toolkit can be used to push the contents of a directory to S3.
-The command for pushing the contents of a directory to S3 is `./ntap_dsutil.py push-to-s3 directory`.
+The NetApp DataOps Toolkit can be used to push the contents of a directory to S3.
+The command for pushing the contents of a directory to S3 is `./netapp_dataops.py push-to-s3 directory`.

 Note: To push from a data volume, the volume must be mounted locally.